martbetz/martbetz.github.io/_posts/2023-06-10-the-python-pit.md

 layout: post
 ---

 When it comes to Python, installing packages with pip is very common practice; doing so, however, can come at a price.
-Alternatively, there's pipx: a free and open-source package manager that's purposely designed for the task at hand.
+Alternatively, there's pipx: a free and open-source package manager that's purposely designed for the task.

 ### Why not use pip? ###